ravichas/AMPL-Tutorial/data_curation/README.md

 ## Scope and details of the script

-The script automates protein-ligand binding data download for a custom list of targets (protein) from databases such as ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/), and ExCAPE-DB (https://solr.ideaconsult.net/search/excape/) etc. The script also creates machine-learning ready datasets (combined and individuval) along with some basic Exploratory Data Analysis plots.
+This Python package automates protein-ligand binding data download for a custom list of targets (protein) from manually curated small-molecule databases such as ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/), and ExCAPE-DB (https://solr.ideaconsult.net/search/excape/) etc. The script also creates machine-learning ready datasets (combined and individuval) along with some basic Exploratory Data Analysis plots.

-Please note that the Python scripts has been developed to exploit Python Object Oriented Programming concepts.
-We envision users to bring in databases of their choice or use other information from the ones refered here (ChEMBL, DTC and/or ExCAPE-DB).
-Please look at the `custom_data_curation.py`
+Please note that this package has been developed using Python Object Oriented Programming concepts to provide a flexible open-source environment.
+We envision users bringing in small-molecule bioactive databases of their choice or use information (features) other than the the ones refered in this effort.

-Users with some effort can add -need Python programming- other input databas sources by extending the code.
+Users with some effort can add -need Python programming- other input databas sources by extending the `custom_data_curation.py` script.

 (Add a point to indicate that the new users can use OOP to expand the sections to add other DB sources; to be added)

 ### Software requirements: